berndoJ/revenge-of-lllattice-writeup/README.md

 As we can see, most of the simulation time is spent during the TX/RX phases of the UART communication.
-All the signals with the long names are internal FF (flip-flop) signals - we see that most acitivity is happening between the transmissions.
+All the signals with the long names are internal FF (flip-flop) signals - we see that most activity is happening between the transmissions.
 This makes sense, as the FPGA can only start to encrypt after having recieved the last byte of the block.